opnfv/fds/docs/scenarios/os-odl-fdio-dvr-noha/scenario.description.rst

 layer 3 services which are provided in a "vanilla" OpenStack deployment, including one-to-one NAT but not source NAT, as well as north-south and east-west traffic filtering for security purposes ("security groups").

-TODO: update the image:
-    1. Add External network interface to Computenode-1

 .. image:: FDS-L3-DVR-sample-setup.png